charlieanna/pushofy/README.md

 # Pushify

 This gem has support for both APNS(sending push notifications to iOS devices) and also GCM(sending push notifications to Android Devices).
-This gem was extracted the push notification server I built for IdleCampus.
+This gem was extracted out from the push notification server I built for IdleCampus.

-The basic idea behind this gem is that first you each device has a unique device id.
-So when the user starts his app, you send the device id along with the device type and the device token(APNS) or Registeration id(GCM) to the developer.idlecampus.com server and within your own app you save the save along with the device id.
+The basic idea behind this gem is that first each device has a unique device id.
+So when the user starts his app, you send the device id along with the device type and the device token(APNS) or Registeration id(GCM) to the developer.idlecampus.com server and within your own app you save the user along with the device id.

 For example Ankur is saved to the application server database with a device id 12345485459 and in the push notification server his details get saved as device_id:12345485459, device_type:Android and device_token:sdhbfdsfbdjkbkjfbdksljbfdskjbfs.

 So when you want to send a notification to particular user, you only call something like
 ```
 uri = URI('http://developer.idlecampus.com/push/push1')
 headers = { 'Content-Type' => 'application/json' }